DiamondLightSource/python-relion/docs/dbmodel.rst

             prim_key = get_prim_key(ispyb.sqlalchemy.ParticleClassification)
             super().__init__(columns, prim_key, unique=["job_string", "class_number"])

+(The ISPyB column names are changed from camel to snake case here.)
 The ``"job_string"`` column which is added here, extraneously to the columns that exist in ISPyB, is useful for keeping track of which results belong to which Relion job.
+The ``unique`` key word argument is used to specify that only one row can exist for a given combination of ``job_string`` and ``class_number``, i.e. for each classification job there can only be one record for each class number.

+In addition, a column can be set to auto-increment with the ``counters`` key word in ``Table`` initialisation.
+This is used, for example, in the ``MotionCorrection`` table which contains an ``image_number`` column which needs to be a unique integer for each micrograph.
+An appendable column may be specified with the ``append`` keyword.
+For these columns values are appended to a list rather than updated.